great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/expectation_classes.md

 Domains provide a way to address a specific set of data, such as a batch within a table, or a column.
 Domains do this by describing the data locale.
 The data locale is the conceptual equivalent of “data that arrived last Tuesday in the UserEvents table in the Redshift database,” or “the timestamp column in the User's table in the Redshift database”.

-The following are the four Domains for Expectations:
+The following are the four Expectation Domains:

 - Batch
 - Column